jameslaw195/project1/README.md

 ## Code
 ### Code line

-We can add a code line like this console.log(almost done)
+We can add a code line like this 'console.log("almost done")'